U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 ‹ Analysis & Projections

 Notable Forecast Changes

-- For more information, see the detailed STEO table of forecast changes.
+- For more information, For more information, see the detailed STEO table of forecast changes.